Locomotives of the Great North of Scotland Railway: Class S locomotives

 Finding their locomotive works at Kittybrewster inadequate and construction began on the Inverurie Locomotive Works in 1898, electric lighting being provided in the buildings.
 The locomotive department moved in 1902; the buildings still stand and are listed category B. Inverurie station was rebuilt nearer the works in 1902, and is similarly a category B building.
-The GNoSR built houses nearby for their staff, lit by electricity generated at the works, and the Inverurie Loco Works Football Club was formed by staff in 1902.
-These works were used by the GNoSR between 1909 and 1915 to build eight more Class V locomotives.
+The GNSR built houses nearby for their staff, lit by electricity generated at the works, and the Inverurie Loco Works Football Club was formed by staff in 1902.
+These works were used by the GNSR between 1909 and 1915 to build eight more Class V locomotives.

-In 1905 the GNoSR introduced two articulated steam railcars.
+In 1905 the GNSR introduced two articulated steam railcars.
 The locomotive unit was mounted on four 3 ft 7 in wheels, one pair driven and with the Cochran patent boiler that was common on stationary engines, but an unusual design for a locomotive.
 The saloon carriage accommodated 46 third class passengers on reversible lath-and-space seats and a position for the driver with controls using cables over the carriage roof.
 The cars were introduced on the Lossiemouth branch and the St Combs Light Railway, but there was considerable vibration when in motion that was uncomfortable for the passengers and caused problems for the steam engine.
 Before they were withdrawn in 1909/10, one was tried on Deeside suburban services, but had insufficient accommodation and was unable to maintain the schedule.

 Thomas Heywood took over from Pickersgill at Inverurie in 1914, three months before outbreak of war.
 The railway took over the working of the Aberdeen harbour railway and in 1915 purchased four 0-4-2T tank locomotives from Manning Wardle.
 After the war, six more locomotives were built in 1920 by the North British Locomotive Company, and two locomotives the following year at Inverurie.
 Classified Class F, similar to the earlier Class V but with Robinson superheaters, these locomotives were given names.
 Heywood changed the livery during the war, and the traditional green had been replaced by black, lined with yellow and red.